-Are pensions important on divorce?
+Are pensions important in a divorce?

 Pensions are an extremely important asset when dealing with finances on divorce and they should not be ignored.
 Aside from property, pensions are often the largest asset in any divorce settlement and therefore, careful consideration must be given to them when parties are negotiating and reaching a financial agreement.